Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Breakfast-Lunch-Dinner included

-Overnight at Sachatamia Lodge
+Overnight at Sachatamia

 Puembo

 Take one more walk in the forest with your guide this morning before traveling to the town of Puembo, just north of Quito and only 20 minutes from the airport.
 You will have the remainder of the late afternoon to relax and enjoy the amenities of the quaint Hostería Rincón de Puembo as you prepare for your early flight the next morning.
+(Please note that if have the need for extra luggage to be stored for you while you're in the Galapagos, this can be arranged with advance notice.)

 Breakfast- included

-Overnight at Rincón de Puembo
+Overnight at Rincon de Puembo

-Galapagos
+Galapagos Islands

 Breakfast-Lunch-Dinner included

-Galapagos
+Galapagos Islands

 Breakfast-Lunch-Dinner included

-Galapagos
+Galapagos Islands

 Breakfast-Lunch-Dinner included